vand3rlinden/vand3rlinden.github.io/content/post/mdo-safeattachments-policies.md

 8. Under 'Users and Domains', select the users, groups, and/or domains you want to include (In my case, I configured all the accepted domains).
     - If desired, exclude groups such as Microsoft 365 groups or mail-enabled security groups.

-9. Under 'Safe Attachments unknown malware response', choose 'Block - Block current and future messages and attachments with detected malware'.
+9. Under 'Safe Attachments unknown malware response', choose: 'Block - Block current and future messages and attachments with detected malware'.

 10. Under 'Quarantine policy', select a 'Request to release' policy.
 Preferred: AdminOnlyAccessPolicy.